-Many of us have what’s commonly called, “monkey mind.”
+Many of us have what’s commonly called, “monkey mind” or “busy brain.”
 Your inner dialogue is going crazy and running amok all day long.
 It seems like the monkey will not slow down.
 He’s running wild.

 Monkey mind can be exhausting because your thoughts are constantly going, going, going.
 If you wake up with the monkey mind racing it doesn’t tend to start your day well.